jeceljr/digitalCPUzoo/README.md

 | mandelbrot lines |         |        |        |        |         |        |          |           |          |            |
 | mandelbrot bytes |         |        |        |        |         |        |          |           |          |            |
 | mandelbrot clocks|        |        |        |        |         |        |          |           |          |            |

+The "gowin power" numbers are the total power in mW and in parenthesis the dynamic power (the static power is always 121mW independent of the project).